Dual curvature measures for log-concave functions

 This section is dedicated to showing the existence of a minimizer to \eqref{eq local 4} under the assumption that $\mu$ is an even measure.

-It turns out that the $C^0$ estimates here are closely related to the estimates regarding the dual quermassintegrals of convex bodies.
-This is perhaps not surprising, given that in the case of characteristic function, the $(q-n)$-th moment of a log-concave function reduces to the $q$-th dual quermassintegral of a convex body.
+It turns out that the $C^0$ estimates here are closely related to the estimates of the dual quermassintegrals of level sets of convex functions.
+This is perhaps not surprising, given that in the case of characteristic functions, the $(q-n)$-th moment of a log-concave function reduces to the $q$-th dual quermassintegral of a convex body.
 The following lemma reveals the simple fact that if the images of the orthogonal projections of a set of convex bodies onto a $k$-dimensional subspace, where $k=1,\dots, n-1$, are uniformly bounded, then their $q$-th dual quermassintegrals are uniformly bounded when $q<k$.

 \begin{lemma} Let $k=1,\dots, n-1$, and $0<q<k$.
 For each $R>0$, there exists $C>0$, such that for all $K\in \mathcal{K}^n_o$ satisfying

 we have

 Here, we use $P_\xi K$ to denote the image of the orthogonal projection of $K$ onto $\xi$. \end{lemma} \begin{proof} By \eqref{eq 8181}, we have